runthings-dev/runthings-taxonomy-template-selector/readme.txt

 * Fixed security issues
 * Added proper sanitization and escaping
 * Renamed to runthings-taxonomy-template
+* Auto-enabled for all public taxonomies (no settings page needed)
+* Added support for "Taxonomy Template:" header (with backwards compatibility for "Category Template:")

 == Features ==

-* Select which taxonomies should have template selection enabled
+* Zero configuration - works out of the box for all public taxonomies
 * Choose templates per-term from the term edit screen
-* Works with categories and custom taxonomies
+* Works with categories, tags, and custom taxonomies
+* Backwards compatible with legacy "Category Template:" headers
 * Lightweight with no dependencies